Matt Goodwin named as Reform UK candidate in Gorton and Denton by-election

 GB News presenter Matt Goodwin has been named as the Reform UK candidate for the Gorton and Denton by-election.

-The political commentator and former academic said he was “not a part of the establishment” as he insisted that the forthcoming parliamentary contest was a “referendum on Keir Starmer”.
+The political commentator and former academic said he was “not a part of the establishment” and described the contest as a “referendum on Keir Starmer”.

+The by-election was triggered by the resignation of former MP Andrew Gwynne, who stood down citing health reasons.

-Appearing at a press conference in the constituency to announce his candidacy, he said: “I am not a career politician.
+Appearing at a press conference in the constituency to announce his candidacy, Mr Goodwin said: “I am not a career politician.
 I am not a Tory.

 “I am not part of the establishment.
 I am not part of the Westminster blob.